 - One of the Black Phantom villains in Zettai Karen Children has the ability to spontaneously create Humongous Mecha suits for himself, by using a combination of telekinesis and illusions.
 The suits are ACTUALLY just a number of handy vehicles and random bits of scenery suspended in the air and moved with TK, but his illusion-projection abilities makes it look — and act — like a classic mecha.

 - Coco from Toriko has been shown to do this in a recent chapter.
 He can make an armor that looks similar to what the samurai wore with the poison in his body.

-- Believe it or not this trope is invoked a few times in the Metroid manga, that's right Samus actually could hide her Power Armor in very small place and summon it whenever she wanted.
+- Believe it or not this trope is invoked a few times in the Metroid manga.
+That's right, Samus actually could hide her Powered Armor in a very small place and summon it whenever she wanted.

 - The mysterious Henshin Hero, Brave, of Ichiban Ushiro No Daimaou, is empowered by a rather sleek suit of Magitek Powered Armor, which he can summon from another dimension with his Transformation Trinket wristband.